benmvp/slides/2018/nejs/webdev.md

 <!-- .slide: data-background="url(../../img/webdev/sydney-rae-408416-unsplash.jpg) no-repeat center" data-background-size="cover" -->

 NOTES:
+- Quick question before I finish:
 - **How many people here have been in the industry less than 2 years?**
 - Great that you're here
   * Great that you're wanting to learn
-  * Conferences like these were few and far between
+  * Early on, conferences like these were few and far between
 - But most newbies have "imposter syndrome"
   * Feel like you don't belong
   * Can come to a conference like this and it can grow _worse_!